Never Said: Composition

 Phair has described the song's lyrics as "about the music scene and how catty it was.
 People were always getting upset about something that someone had said about their band or whatever the latest gossip was", and given every song on Exile in Guyville is supposed to be a response to The Rolling Stones album Exile on Main St., "Never Said" was a parallel to "Tumbling Dice" in that "I could be just as unaccountable" in not saying certain things, just like men are regarding going out with as many women as possible.

 Airplay

 "Never Said" received substantial play on college radio stations, and eventually went into rotation on mainstream alternative rock stations, including WTCX and WLOL.

 Music video

-The official music video for "Never Said" was shot at Chicago's Garfield Park Conservatory by Katy McGuire.
+The official music video for "Never Said" was shot at Chicago's Garfield Park Conservatory by Katy Maguire.
 The video includes footage of Phair pretending to drown in the water and strolling through a greenhouse, an animated photo strip in which Phair is shown making funny faces, and two boys giggling in a dark room.